Bernardo de Monteagudo: Assassination

-Assassination
+The square's surroundings were replaced by the buildings in this photograph.

 At around 8 p.m. of the night of 28 January 1825, Monteagudo was walking from his home in Lima (Note: Located on Santo Domingo street, now the second block of Jirón Conde de Superunda.) to Juana Salguero's house when he was assassinated, at the age of thirty-five.
 (Note: The crime occurred in the Plazoleta de la Micheo, located at the northern end of the then Belén street, 10th block from the current Jirón de la Unión, one of the main streets of Lima at the time.
 (Note: In front of the south wing of the already demolished hospital and convent of San Juan de Dios.
 The square and the path where he used no longer exist, but the exact point of his death is located in front of the southwest corner of Plaza San Martín, at the point where the Quilca passage, the Colmena avenue and the Jirón de la Unión, in front of the Giacoletti Building and the Teatro Colón meet.))